-As shelter-in-place waxes on during the Covid-19 pandemic, many of us have been busying ourselves at home by trying to learn new skills.
-At this point, you've probably crushed out sourdough bread baking, learned a foreign language and how to play a new instrument.
-So sign up for fresh beginner workshops—in weaving, wood carving, floral arranging, creative writing, phone photography, and more—with creative makers and instructors based in the Bay Area.
-There are tons of virtual options as well as a few socially distanced IRL classes.
-Have fun!
+At this point in the pandemic, you've probably crushed out sourdough bread baking, learned a foreign language, and how to play a new instrument.
+So sign up for fresh beginner workshops—in weaving, wood carving, watercolor painting, and more—with creative makers and instructors based in the Bay Area.

 // Register online at meghanshimek.com.

 (Courtesy of Dusted and Blue)